StefanRadu-ITSERVER/website/docs/README.md

 ## Concepts

-So far, I have beginners videos and posts about:
+So far, I have Beginners tutorials about:
 - C#
 - Visual Studio